Asteriska001/sphinx_rtd_theme/docs/train.rst

    - Calls the main function for execution.

-The provided code is a typical deep learning training script, customized for a specific vulnerability detection task.
+The code is a typical deep learning training script, customized for a specific vulnerability detection task.
 It uses PyTorch as the deep learning framework, supporting distributed training with advanced features like mixed-precision training and custom data loading.
 The configuration is highly modular, allowing customization via a YAML file.
-Various utility functions are imported from other modules, reflecting a well-structured project.